solana-developers/helpers/README.md

 ### requestAndConfirmAirdrop()

 Request and confirm an airdrop in one step.
-This is built the next future version of web3.js, but we've added it here now for your convenience.
+This is built into the next future version of web3.js, but we've added it here now for your convenience.

 ```typescript
 const balance = await requestAndConfirmAirdrop(